Editor’s Note: This is a guest post by Corey Allan of Simple Marriage.

 “Respect is defined as not trying directly or indirectly to change anyone.” -Thomas Fogarty

 Sadly, we often treat common strangers with more respect than people in our home.
-Respect is one of the key factors to a successful marriage — respect for those around you, and most importantly, respect for yourself.
+Respect is one of the key factors to a successful and happy marriage — respect for those around you, and most importantly, respect for yourself.

 2. Clearly define yourself.

 To define yourself means you have a deeper awareness and understanding of your beliefs, wants, needs and desires.
 Marriage is a great place to clarify these things in your life – mainly because that’s the way marriage is designed.